 This course presents comprehensive principles, methodology and implementation of least square estimation (LSE) (or least square adjustment) of spatial data.
-In particular, it emphasises on the relevant topics of LSE, which include nonlinear LSE, statistical analysis, quality of LSE, traverse adjustment, combined model, pre-analysis, solution of normal equation and sequential LSE.
+In particular, it emphasises on the relevant topics of LSE, which include non-linear LSE, statistical analysis, quality of LSE, trilateration, triangulation, traverse and network 3D baseline vector adjustment, combined model, pre-analysis, solution of normal equation and sequential LSE.
 The course features extensive use of MATLAB and STARNET software as computational tools through group as well as individual project works.